ronaldolipata/basic-tdd-js-jest/README.md

 # Basic Test-Driven Development in Vanilla JS using Jest

-- Test if properly adds two numbers
-- Test if properly substracts two numbers
-- Test if properly clones an array
+- Test if properly adds and substract two numbers, and clones an array.